Even monkeys fall from trees (猿も木から落ちる)Japanese saying

 Skewampus is an interesting word I learned from my mother.
 I am told it is a combination of the word “Cattywampus” meaning “in disarray,” and “askew.”
 I think it is the perfect word for describing the ailments some blades suffer.

 While less than ideal, it is not unusual for the thickness of a chisel blade’s cross section to vary slightly across its width, with one side being thicker than the other, forming an irregular quadrilateral cross section.
 This irregularity is found in plane blades too, but it is not typically a problem.
-Since there is more steel on the thicker side, the cutting edge will tend to develop a skew during sharpening.
+However, since there is more steel on the thicker side, the cutting edge will tend to develop a skew during sharpening.

 Japanese plane and chisel blades are formed by laminating a layer of hard steel to a much softer body made of extremely low-carbon steel or iron.
 If the lamination exposed at the cutting edge is not uniform, the area of the blade with more hard steel touching the sharpening stone will abrade slower than areas with less exposed hard steel such that the cutting edge will tend to become skewed during sharpening.
-Perfection is not required, but the uniformity of the lamination is an important detail to observe when purchasing Japanese tools.
+Perfection is unattainable, but the uniformity of the lamination is an important detail to observe when purchasing Japanese tools.

 Likewise, Western plane and chisel blades that are not uniformly heat-treated, and that exhibit differential hardening across the bevel’s width, will also tend to become skewed during sharpening as one side of the bevel abrades quicker than the other.
 This problem is more common than you might imagine, especially in the case of inexpensive tools where appearance and low price are given higher priority than quality.